flounderK/CyberSoftwareEngineeringGuidelines/README.md

 # You should document the repo pulling process in in-tree documentation

-# You should document the
+# You should document the build environment in in-tree documentation

+# You should enable

 # You should not fork internally maintained repos
 - Every time you fork a repo you ensure that code has to be committed to two places when fixing a bug in both repos